-ASX Clear (Futures) employs information systems that provide timely and accurate information relevant to its risk policies, procedures and controls.
+ASX Clear (Futures) employs information systems that are designed to provide timely and accurate information relevant to its risk policies, procedures and controls.
 This includes information on risk exposures to individual participants, as well as aggregated information on risk exposures across the central counterparty.
 Key information systems include:

 - Margining.
-ASX Clear (Futures) uses the CME SPAN system for margining of exchangetraded derivatives and the Historic Value at Risk (VaR) based Calypso margin system for OTC derivatives (see CCP Standard 6). - Capital and liquidity stress testing.
+ASX Clear (Futures) uses the CME SPAN system for margining of exchangetraded derivatives and the FHSVaR based Calypso margin system for OTC derivatives (see CCP Standard 6). - Credit and liquidity stress testing.
 Stress testing is carried out daily to gauge the adequacy of ASX Clear (Futures)' financial resources and to monitor the risks associated with individual participants' positions.
-Capital stress testing estimates the loss that would result from the realisation of extreme but plausible price changes (see CCP tandard 4).
-Liquidity stress testing estimates the liquidity exposures that would result from extreme but plausible price changes (see CCP Standard 7).
+Credit stress testing estimates the loss that would result from default of two participants and their affiliates in extreme but plausible market conditions (see CCP Standard 4).
+Liquidity stress testing estimates the liquidity exposures that would arise under such circumstances (see CCP Standard 7).